 Have I told you that you’re my lucidity?
 The clearest thought that settles somewhere in the back of a shadowed mind, and slowly, gently, inch by inch, lights it up, until I’m smiling again though my eyes are bloodshot and I’m staring like someone catatonic, looking through the phases of my life and time?
 You […]Read more "Lucidity"

-I’m a synthetic cockroach who was manufactured in a lab in Siberia after the Third World War.
+I’m a synthetic cockroach who was manufactured in a lab in Syria after the Third World War.
 Born with an IQ of over 200, they sent me on different espionage missions to the United States of Europe, and I complied and sent them tons of data using my antennae, but Avant-Garde Jazz changed everything.
 I […]Read more "Cockroaches and Jazz"

 My sorrow, she comes to me, when lifeless apartment complexes with windows like cardboard boxes with holes punched in them replace the honey chested, sweet, ashen-winged thrush with her vivacious, polyphonic birdsong, and echoes of who I’ve become are the only voices in my mind, saying, “You’re forever failing, and falling into a fading symphony…you’re […]Read more "Lessons"